HexaCluster/pg_dbms_metadata/README.md

 dbms_metadata.get_dependent_ddl (
    object_type          IN text,
    base_object_name     IN text,
-   base_object_schema   IN text)
+   base_object_schema   IN text DEFAULT NULL)
    RETURNS text;
 ```
 Parameters:

 - object_type: Object type of dependent objects for which DDL is needed.
 - base_object_name: Name of base object
-- base_object_schema: Schema in which base object is present
+- base_object_schema: Schema in which base object is present.
+When base object schema is not provided search_path is used to find the base object.

 Example:
 ```